tupol/spark-catalyst-study/docs/catalyst-transport.md

 - Limited by default to the JVM world
 - Embedding 3rd party library functions can introduce security issues
 - The dependencies can easy to grow both in number and disk size
+- Currently the Catalyst library depends on `spark-core`, making it hard to use by external systems
+- Limited to simple transformations (no aggregation nor sub-query code generated from the logical plan directly)
+- The generated code has dependencies to the Scala language

 ### Challenges